 In re Estate of Policastro, Thirteenth Judicial Circuit, Hillsborough County, Florida, Case Number 13-CP-2788 (2013).
 Represented Austrian based personal representative and wife, and all surviving children, of husband/father who was killed in Tampa, Florida, in a truck versus bicycle accident.
 The only witness to the accident was the truck driver, who denied any liability, claiming that the deceased had swerved into his lane and that the accident was unavoidable.
 After extensive research and pre-suit procedures, which revealed that the truck driver was uncollectible/judgment proof and that the company that owned the truck had minimal assets, able to compile detailed pre-suit demand package and use Florida bad faith and Wrongful Death Act (Florida Statutes § 768.16 et seq) law to compel the liability insurer for the company that owned the truck to pay the full liability insurance policy limits of $1,000,000.00.
 Case proceeds were critical for providing financial security to surviving wife and children.

 Britelyt, Inc., et al. v.
 Pelam International, Ltd., et al., Case No. 8:10-cv-822-T-23AEP (M. D. Fla.
 2013).
 Represented Germany based United Kingdom multinational company and its owner, against Florida based company that filed a lawsuit in Florida federal court (the United States District Court for the Middle District of Florida, Tampa Division) for patent infringement and Sherman Act (15 U.S.C. § one et seq) anti-trust violations.
 The case centered around clients’ agreement with a Chinese manufacturer to stop manufacturing certain products for the Florida based plaintiff and to only supply the defendant clients.
-After huge jurisdictional, procedural issues and litigation, federal court granted summary judgment in favor of defendant clients and entered judgment in favor of defendant clients and against plaintiffs on all counts finding plaintiffs failed to prove anti-trust or patent violations by German/United Kingdom defendant clients and seeing that it had no jurisdiction over the Chinese manufacturer.
+After litigating jurisdictional and procedural issues, federal court granted summary judgment in favor of defendant clients and entered judgment in favor of defendant clients and against plaintiffs on all counts finding plaintiffs failed to prove anti-trust or patent violations by German/United Kingdom defendant clients and that it had no jurisdiction over the Chinese manufacturer.

 In re Engler, 490 B.R.
 622, 2013 WL 1460054 (Bankr.
 M.D.
 Fla.
 2013) in the United States Bankruptcy Court for the Middle District of Florida, Bankruptcy Case No. 9:08-bk-04360-MGW, Tardif v.
 Herrling, Adversary Proceeding Case No. 6:10-ap-00516-MGW.
 Represented Germany based investment advisor client in adversary proceeding lawsuit brought by Bankruptcy Trustee, pursuant to sections 544, 548 (a)(1)(A) and 550 of Title 11 of the United States Code (U.S.C.) to recover funds received by the client from a Ponzi scheme.
 After the trial, Bankruptcy Court ruled that the client received a portion of the funds for value, pursuant to 11 U.S.C. § 548(c), and the remainder of the funds as a mere conduit, pursuant to 11 U.S.C. § 550 (a)(1) “mere conduit” defense.
 Accordingly, the Bankruptcy Trustee was not entitled to recover any of the funds from the client and judgment was entered in favor of the client.